geoffswc/2024-UCSF-DSOS-Python-SQL-Fall-Workshops/README.md

 This workbook was presented as a demo, as it relies on a paid service.
 This workbook calls Google's Cloud based language API to assess the sentiment and magnitude of a passage of text, and identify the probability that it is associated with different topics.
 This workbook is available in a different repo:

 https://github.com/geoffswc/GCP-Auto-AI-Workshop/blob/main/Predict_Text_Sentiment_And_Category.ipynb

+## Sharing Versioning and Collaborating with Git and Github

+In this workshop, we set up a github repository for a sample Capstone programming project using Jupyter notebook.
+We set up a github repo, added python code and markup in a jupyter notebook, then created a README file with headers, formatting, a table of contents, and embedded graphics.

+### Sample Repository

+For an example of the repository we created, see: https://github.com/geoffswc/Capstone

+### Unix Based Github Workshop

+Sofware Carpentries offers a more technically oriented Github workshop that uses Unix and focuses on collaborating on a common set of files, including managing merge requests, rolling back to previous versions in the repository history, and tagging releases.

+The software carpentry tutorial is available at: https://swcarpentry.github.io/git-novice/

+For a recording of a previous version of this workshop in the UCSF CLE: https://courses.ucsf.edu/course/view.php?id=5208